ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 Some expenses can be claimed via flat rates without receipts.
 Example: home-office flat rate of €6 per home-work day, capped at €1,260/year (2024).
 Other flat rates exist for small office supplies, etc.

 ### Applying Kleinunternehmerregelung
+**Quick view:**
+- Limits: ≤€25,000 net prior year and ≤€100,000 net current year.
+- If you exceed €100,000 mid-year, switch to VAT immediately from the crossing invoice.
+- Sum all activities; notify Finanzamt and clients when switching.

 From 2025 the German small-business rule (§19 UStG) works with two net limits: